chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 If the function we're calling returns the output.
 For example, say your `swap` function returns the amount of tokens you get back at the end, then we can use Ethers `staticCall` for this. `staticCall` is an Ethers feature that pretends to call a function, and returns the result as if it was called.
 You may recall we did this a few slides ago with the aggregate3 call.
 The reason we needed it here, is that aggregate3 isn't actually a view, but is a function.
 They do this so that you can also use this function for executing multiple transactions within one transaction.

+TODO: maybe mention that this does not guarantee that the outcome will be what you simulated.
+We did talk about front-running and transaction ordering etc.

 ---

 ## staticCall Example Code